jdiamond/MQTT.ts/README.md

 - also support 3.1 and 5.0
 - async iterators for messages matching topic patterns
 - address all TODO comments in code
-- npm package for node.js and browser builds
-- check unpkg works with npm package
 - types for node.js and browser builds
+- benchmarking and performance improvements